-Kia is one of a handful of carmakers to offer a minivan in both short- and long-wheelbase versions.
-Both offer the same standard V-6 engine.
+Kia offers its minivan in both short- and long-wheelbase versions.
+Both have the same standard V-6 engine.
 The long-wheelbase Sedona comes in standard LX and upscale EX trim levels.
-The short-wheelbase Sedona is available in a single, base trim level.
-The Hyundai Entourage is closely related to the Sedona.
+Competitors include the Honda Odyssey and Dodge Grand Caravan.

 The Sedona competes with the Honda Odyssey and Dodge Grand Caravan.

 A sonar-based backup warning system becomes standard on the LX and EX, and a new backup camera is optional.
 The 3.8-liter V-6 engine was recalibrated, and the city mileage rating increases by 1 mpg to 17 mpg; horsepower is unchanged at 244.

 At 189.4 inches long, the short-wheelbase Sedona is about a foot shorter than the long-wheelbase version.
 Both minivans are 78.1 inches wide.
 The long-wheelbase version is on par with other minivans in the segment.

 The Sedona's seven-occupant interior features one-touch flip-and-fold seats in the second row for easier access to the rear.
 Long-wheelbase models have a standard 60/40-split third-row seat that can fold into the floor.
 In the short-wheelbase Sedona, the rear seat folds down, but not into the floor.

 As one would expect, interior room shrinks in the short-wheelbase version of the Sedona.

 The five-speed automatic transmission includes a manual-shift mode, something few minivans offer.
 The city mileage rating increases by 1 mpg to 17 mpg for Sedona's 3.8-liter V-6 from internal tweaks, but horsepower is unchanged at 244.